 ***Final awards are subject to approval by the college.

-Please note that only undergraduate students enrolled in the Minor in Latina/o Studies, Asian American Studies, and/or American Indian Studies, or graduate students in the Graduate Interdisciplinary Specialization in Latina/o Studies, are eligible for this award.
+Please note that only undergraduate students enrolled in the Minor in Latina/o Studies, Asian American Studies, and/or American Indian Studies, graduate students in the Graduate Interdisciplinary Specialization in Latina/o Studies, or CES faculty are eligible for this award.